Nemikolh/Aura/README.md

 [Click here to visit the online API Documentation.](http://www.raphick.be/aura/documentation/)

-**Please note that Aura is meant to be an evolving project.
+**Please note that Aura is meant to be an evolving project.<br />
 Importing updates might require re-tweaking, re-assigning Aura components or deleting the asset’s folder prior importing.**

 ----------
 ## Requirements